 • First Nations

-As part of our commitment to reconciliation (and our RAP), at least one grant in each eligible state will be awarded to a First Nations organisation or initiative.
+As part of our commitment to reconciliation, at least one grant in each eligible state will be awarded to a First Nations organisation or initiative.

 • People’s choice

-All of our community also has the chance to vote for grant recipients, with a People’s Choice grant awarded to one organisation or initiative in each eligible state.
+All of our community also has the chance to vote for grant recipients, with a People’s Choice grant awarded to two organisations or initiatives in each eligible state.

 • Ineligible organisations